kehantan/labbook/docs/buffers_solutions/lb_broth.rst

 **Materials**

 * Erlenmeyer flask (2 L)
-* Weighing balance
-* Weighing boat
-* Spatula
 * LB broth powder
-* Distilled water
+* Distilled H2O
-* Measuring cylinder
 * :ref:`Kanamycin (30 mg/mL) <kanamycin>`

 **Procedure**

 #.
-In a 2 L Erlenmeyer flask, add 12.5 g of LB powder in 500 mL distilled water.
+In a 2 L Erlenmeyer flask, add 12.5 g of LB powder in 500 mL distilled H2O.
 #.
 Cover the mouth of the flask with aluminium foil.
 #.
 Autoclave, 120 C, 15 mins.
 #.
 Wait until the LB broth cools down to room temperature, then add 500 uL of Kanamycin stock solution into the autoclaved LB broth.